X

 Bespoke services

-customised editorial services for authors
+customised book editing services for authors

 Sometimes, authors request editorial services that fall outside of my listed packages.
 This can include proofreading, outline reviews, or other editorial guidance.
-I’m more than happy to build custom services to suit you and your needs.
+I’m more than happy to build custom services to suit you and your manuscript’s needs.

 Fees vary depending on the work involved.
 Please do get in touch and we can chat about your requirements.
 I’ll let you know whether it’s something I can take on and provide a custom quote.